Causal Inference with Missing Exposures and Missing Outcomes: Statistical Estimation and Inference

 \section{Statistical Estimation and Inference}

 In the previous section, we introduced a series of causal models and identification results of increasing complexity.
-For the resulting statistical estimands, we could use a singly robust estimation approach, such as G-computation or inverse probability weighting (IPW) \citep{robins1986new, horvitzGeneralizationSamplingReplacement1952}.
-Here, we highlight the use of targeted minimum loss-based estimation (TMLE), which is a doubly robust estimation procedure and asymptotically efficient under certain conditions \citep{van2011targeted}.
-In TMLE, initial estimates of the relevant pieces of the observed data distribution are updated to achieve the optimal bias-variance trade-off for the estimand and to solve the efficient influence curve equation.
-Initial estimates are often computed via Super Learner, an ensemble machine learning algorithm using V-fold cross-validation to select an optimal weighted linear combination of predictions from a library of candidate learners \citep{van2007super}.
-Thereby, TMLE harnesses machine learning to avoid introducing new modeling assumptions during estimation, while supporting valid statistical inference under reasonable conditions.
-Notably, for ratio-type estimands corresponding to Counterfactual Strata Effects (Eq.~\ref{eq:final}), we would implement a separate TMLE for the estimand in the numerator (the joint probability) and the estimand in the denominator (the marginal baseline probability) before combining the results.
+For the resulting statistical estimands, we could use singly robust estimators, such as standardization (a.k.a., ``G-computation'') or inverse probability weighting (IPW).\citep{robins1986new, horvitzGeneralizationSamplingReplacement1952} Here, we highlight the use of TMLE, which is a doubly robust procedure and asymptotically efficient under certain conditions.\citep{van2011targeted} In TMLE, initial estimates of the relevant pieces of the observed data distribution are updated to achieve the optimal bias-variance trade-off for the estimand and to solve the efficient influence curve equation.
+Initial estimates are often computed via Super Learner, an ensemble machine learning algorithm using V-fold cross-validation to select an optimal weighted linear combination of predictions from a library of candidate learners.\citep{van2007super} Thereby, TMLE leverages machine learning to avoid introducing new modeling assumptions during estimation, while supporting valid statistical inference under reasonable conditions.
+Notably, for ratio-type estimands corresponding to Counterfactual Strata Effects (Eq.~\ref{eq:final}), we would implement a separate TMLE for the numerator estimand (the joint probability) and the denominator estimand (1- the baseline prevalence) before combining the results.